iliketwertles/dotfiles/README.md

-this is my laptop and desktop dotfiles (some edits required to get the sizes right) waybar, hyprland, foot, wofi, etc
+this is my desktop dotfiles
+waybar, hyprland, foot, wofi, etc